Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Analysis of Instability

 \section{Analysis of Instability}

-In this section, we first analyze instability in consistency models from a flow map perspective, focusing on how different design choices affect convergence properties and optimization dynamics.
+In this section, we analyze instability and reproducibility in consistency models from a flow map perspective, focusing on how different design choices affect convergence properties and training dynamics.
 Based on this analysis, we explain why training from scratch may deviate from the desired flow map in practical settings.